Anton Kuivanen: Post-UFC career

 Anton Kuivanen defended his CAGE lightweight title against Jason Pierce on May 11, 2013, winning by clear decision.
 His goal of getting back in the UFC took a huge step backwards when he was knocked out by Eric Reynolds in 30 seconds.
 The underdog landed a punch behind his ear when Kuivanen was moving in.
 Kuivanen lost his balance, dropped to ground and Reynolds knocked him out cold with finishing punches.
 Kuivanen was very sad and stated, that he had put effort to being more relaxed before and during the fight than before but it backfired and Kuivanen was too relaxed which lead into his first clean knockout loss and for his first loss in Finland since 2006.
 Reynolds had said after the fight that he is willing to face him in a rematch.

-Kuivanen got back in the cage in November 23, 2013 when he faced Diego Gonzalez in Sweden.
+Kuivanen got back in the cage on November 23, 2013 when he faced Diego Gonzalez in Sweden.
 Kuivanen needed only 52 seconds to knock Gonzalez out.
 Likewise, this was his first clean knockout win.
 He dropped Gonzalez and he looked at the referee.
 When the referee let the fight go on, Kuivanen put Diego out with few more punches to get the win.
 He will fight some weeks after this fight in a catchweight bout.
 He will face Oriol Gaset in Salo, Finland.

 If he wins his fight against Gaset he will possibly face Reynolds in a rematch for the title and/or face former UFC fighter Reza Madadi, who called Kuivanen out after Kuivanen's fight.

 On July 1, 2018, Kuivanen faced the then-reigning lightweight King of Pancrase Takasuke Kume in a non-title bout at Pancrase: 297.
 Kuivanen won the fight via technical knockout.

 Next Kuivanen faced Valeriu Mircea at Cage 44 on September 8, 2018.
 Kuivanen lost the fight via technical knockout in the second round.

 Kuivanen was then expected to face Takasuke Kume in a rematch, which would have been for the Pancrase Lightweight Championship, at Pancrase 304 on April 14, 2019.
 However, Kuivanen withdrew from the bout due to a knee injury which needed surgery and was replaced by Tom Santos.

 After a year of rehabilitating the knee, Kuivanen faced Dan Moret at UAE Warriors 9 on November 29, 2019.
 He lost the fight via knockout in the second round.

 Almost two years removed from his previous bout, Kuivanen is now expected to face Artur Sowiński for the vacant EFM Lightweight Championship at EFM 2 on September 11, 2021.